kientdao/notes/Fix-Bricked-Kindle-USB.md

 ---
-title: How to Fix a Bricked Kindle
+title: How to Fix a Bricked Kindle via USB
 date: 25-05-2022
 private: false
 ---